QIXI – A FORBIDDEN LOVE BETWEEN TWO STARS

 Under the public pressure, a family visit once a year on the 7th night of the 7th month was granted.

 Since then Chinese magpies have formed the army of volunteers annually, using their body to bridge the Milky Way and allow the family to meet.
 Some people even claimed they eavesdropped the love exchanges between the couple, and the ear-witnesses include famous figures like Emperor Tang Minghuang (唐明皇) and Lady Yang (杨贵妃).
-Later Chinese poet Bai Juyi (白居易) wrote a poem “Song of Lasting Grief” (长恨歌), in which he described how on the 7th night in lunar July the royal couple followed the touching example of the pair on the magpie bridge above and made their very own love-vow.
+Later Chinese poet Bai Juyi (白居易) wrote a poem “Song of Lasting Sorrow” (长恨歌), in which he described how on the 7th night in lunar July the royal couple followed the touching example of the pair on the magpie bridge above and made their very own love-vow.

 Since the legend spread in the land of Middle Kingdom 2,000 years ago, magpies have been regarded in Chinese tradition as the messengers for the coming romance and marriage.